 One of the most fun parties I have ever been to was given by my friends Beth and Colleen.
 They sent an invite to a gingerbread house making party and on the invitation was a pattern and a recipe.
 You brought the baked pieces and she supplied the rest.
 When we got there, everyone had a spot, a cake round to put them on, a piping bag full of royal icing, and every kind of candy that you can imagine.
 Her dad even took the mirrors out of dollar store compacts to make skating ponds with.
 We sat there for hours, assembling our houses, decorating, and talking and I still remember it as one of the most favorite Christmas memories.

 The first thing that I am going to recommend if this is your first gingerbread house is to start small.
 I have made many houses before, but this year we invited a friend over to make a house with us and I wanted it to be really fun and not stressful.
-I found this cute little elf cottage pattern at Simply Recipes (there are some good tips in this article as well).
+I found this cute little elf cottage pattern.
 It is the perfect size for children and beginners.
 There are tons of patterns out there on the ol’ Interweb so take a peek around and find something that you like.
-I really like the train from Family Fun and have made it a few times.
-It is also good for beginners.

 When you make your dough, it needs to chill for at least 4 hours, better yet, overnight.
 Print out your pattern.
 I use card stock so that the pieces are sturdier.
 Roll out the dough fairly thick and lay the pattern pieces on top.
 I like to cut out my pieces using a pizza cutter.
 Put them on a parchment lined cookie sheet and bake them.
 Leave them on the cookie sheet until they are completely cool.
 I made 4 houses, so I did this 4 times.
 Make sure that you have all of your pieces cut out.
 Double check.
 Nothing is worse than trying to assemble a house and realizing that you forgot to cut out one side of the house.
 I should mention that I used 2 batches of gingerbread for these 4 houses.
 I had just enough.
 I would make 3 batches if I were doing this again.
 I would have liked to have made people also.